cadesalaberry/BezierCurvesAndStringProximityMeter/README.md

 The full similarity matrix will be contained within your code.
 Here you should describe similarity classes/groupings and relations between them.

+>The characters are virtually mapped into a huge array.
+Characters that belong to the same group are going to be really close to each other.
+I have defined the following groups:

+	bigOblique = "247"
+	bigRound = "098365"
+	round = "saeoc"
+	straight = "rumn"
+	oblique = "kwzxv"
+	roundUp = "dbh"
+	thinUp = "i1tfl"
+	thinDown = "yj"
+	roundDown = "pqg"
+	punctuation = ".,-"

+>and ordered then in the following fasion:

+	bigOblique<bigRound<<round<<straight<<oblique<<roundUp<<thinUp<<thinDown<<roundDown<<punctuation

+>each group is separated by 1000, so if I take the first sample of my virtualMap:

+	247.....098365..saeoc
+	^	^	^
+	0	1000	2000

+>That way, all the group distance will be recorded over the 1000 range of the distance,
+>and the character distance between 1 and 999

 (c) **10** Implement your design: write a program that accepts two strings from the above alphabet (and including spaces) on the command-line (as separate arguments) and returns the similarity measure as a real value.

 nb: a template is not provided for this, but it is just a program that expects exactly two command-line arguments.

+>Check out the Ass4_2.java file in the string package.